-The changes in EBITDA during the three months ended March 31, 2022, compared to the same period in 2021, were primarily a result of the factors described in connection with operating revenues and operating expenses.
+The changes in EBITDA during the three and nine months ended September 30, 2022, compared to the same periods in 2021, were primarily a result of the factors described in connection with operating revenues and operating expenses.

 OIBDA

 OIBDA, which is presented below, is a non-GAAP measure and does not purport to be an alternative to operating income (loss) as a measure of operating performance.
 We believe this measure is useful to management, investors and other users of our financial information in evaluating operating profitability of our business on a more variable cost basis as it excludes the depreciation and amortization expenses related primarily to capital expenditures and acquisitions, as well as in evaluating operating performance in relation to our competitors.
 OIBDA is calculated by adding back depreciation and amortization expense to operating income (loss).